alexnaish/mockercinno/README.md

     *  Direct - `/some/path/here`
     *  Named - `/some/:name/here`
     *  Greedy - `/some/route/*`
 *  `query` - An object containing required key-value query parameters.
-These can be tested in the following ways:
+Each query parameter can be tested in the following way:
 		* String (simple exact string matching)
 		* RegExp
 *  `headers` - An object containing key-value header parameters. **All keys must be lower-cased**